 This chapter is concerned with all sorts of financial statistics, international balance of payments and insurance data.
 The domestic financial institutions refer to financial service institutions organized and registered in accordance with the Banking Act or other decrees.
 The financial statistics at present classify Financial Institutions as Monetary Financial Institutions, Trust and Investment Companies, and Life Insurance Companies.
 Monetary Financial Institutions are grouped according to whether they are able to create money.
 The Monetary Financial Institutions include the Central Bank, Domestic Banks (including medium business banks), local branches of foreign and Mainland Chinese banks, credit cooperative associations, credit departments of Farmers' and Fishermen's Associations, Chunghwa Post Co, and money market mutual funds.
-In compilation of financial statistics, property and casualty insurance companies, bills finance companies, and securities finance companies are not considered a part of the financial institutions sector because the liability instruments they offer are significantly different from those offered by financial institutions.
-Instead, they are viewed as a part of the private enterprises sector.
+Although property and casualty insurance companies, bills finance companies and securities finance companies also provide financial services, they differ greatly from Financial Institutions in terms of the financial liabilities they hold.
+For this reason, they are classified as privated enterprises, instead of financial institutions, in the complilation of financial statistics.

 Stock price index, compiled by the Taiwan Stock Exchange, is a weighted annual index using 1966 as the base year.
 The index is based on the closing prices of selected issues, using amount issued as the weight and calculated by the Peyres formula.
 The annual average is derived from the number of total trading days in a year.